christroutner/keystone-guides/api-file-uploads/API-File-Uploads.md

 # Creating Models
 This guide does not treat images differently than generic files, since they are all files to KeystoneJS.
-The difference is how you use them on the front end once you retrieve the file from the server.
-With a little modification of the code below, you can create a different file model called 'images.js' and send 'images' to their own directory.
+The difference is how you use them on the front end once you retrieve the file url from the server.
+With a little modification of the code below, you can create a different file model called 'images.js' along with a corresponding API and send 'images' to their own directory.

 At any rate, below is an example model that leverages the `Types.File` introduced in KeystoneJS v4.0 Beta.
 This code should be copied into